arminbiere/cadical/test/README.md

 is more thorough and should catch simple bugs.
 It checks solutions and checks generated proofs too.
-The third test driver uses a regression suite uses execution traces by replaying them through `mobical`
+The third test driver uses a regression suite and executes traces by replaying them through `mobical`

     ./traces/run.sh